-Somewhat similar to liability, in order to establish negligence, you must prove that the property owner breached the duty of care owed to you by failing to act as a reasonably prudent person under the circumstances.
-This is often a fact-dependent inquiry.
-Accordingly, to prove negligence, you must show that a specific action or specific inaction on the part of the property owner was unreasonable under the circumstances and this action contributed to your slip and fall.
-You do not, however, have to prove that the owner’s action or inaction was intentional.
+Negligence in a slip-and-fall case hinges on proving that the property owner breached their duty of care by failing to act reasonably under the circumstances.
+This determination is often fact-specific, requiring evidence that a specific action or inaction by the property owner was unreasonable in the given situation and contributed to your slip and fall.
+Importantly, you don’t need to prove that the owner’s actions were intentional, only that they were unreasonable.

-To prove fault, you must establish that the property owner’s specific unreasonable action or inaction was both the actual and proximate cause of your slip and fall and resultant injuries.
-Establishing actual causation is pretty straightforward as you need only show that the property owner acted or failed to act and this action or inaction resulted in your slip and fall.
-Establishing proximate cause or “legal cause” is a bit more complicated.
-Generally, to establish proximate cause, you can offer evidence to show that, but for the owner’s action or inaction, your slip and fall would not have happened.
-It is important to remember that you only need to show that the owner’s breach of duty was “a” – not “the” – proximate cause of your injuries.
-If there was more than one cause of the accident, you need only show that the owner’s negligence was a “substantial factor” in bringing about your injuries.
-If you can establish that the owner’s unreasonable action or inaction was both actual and proximate cause of your fall, you will be able to establish that the owner is at-fault for your resultant injuries.
+To establish fault, you must demonstrate that the property owner’s specific unreasonable action or inaction both directly caused your slip and fall and led to your resulting injuries.
+Proving actual causation is relatively straightforward; you need to show that the property owner’s actions or inactions directly led to your fall.
+Proving proximate cause, or “legal cause,” is more complex.
+Generally, you must demonstrate that, without the owner’s actions or inactions, your slip and fall would not have occurred.
+It’s essential to note that you only need to show that the owner’s breach of duty was “a” – not “the” – proximate cause of your injuries.
+If multiple factors contributed to the accident, it’s sufficient to establish that the owner’s negligence was a “substantial factor” in your injuries.

 Contact CourtLaw Injury Lawyers Today for a Free Consultation About Your Rideshare Accident Case